APA Building, Melbourne

+Despite a heritage listing, Heritage Victoria granted a permit to the owners for its demolition in 1980 to make way for a nondescript five storey concrete and glass office building with ground floor retail.

 History

+Design and Construction

 In the 1880s Melbourne was in the throes of the land boom, fueled by easy credit and steep increases in the price of land, especially in the central city.
 Built by the Australian Property Investment Co, (or API), the announcement of the construction noted that it was said to be taller than any private building in London at the time, and would stand amongst the tallest in New York City and Chicago.
 It was reputed to have been originally planned to have fifteen stories (and an 1888 sketch shows an equally large building in the same style next door), but it was built with 12 levels, the 12th one attic space and a caretakers flat.
-The project was the brainchild of one of the directors of the API company, businessman and politician F T Derham, who had paid £65,000 for the site; the API then borrowed £400,000 for the construction from the London based Home and Colonial Assets Corporation Ltd.
+The project was the brainchild of businessman and politician F T Derham, who had paid £65,000 for the site; the API Co then borrowed £400,000 for the construction from the London based Home and Colonial Assets Corporation Ltd.

-The API called a limited competition in November 1887, which was won Henry Hardie Kemp; at the time he was working at Terry & Oakden (partner Leonard Terry had died some years previously), where he was soon taken on as a partner, along with another senior architect, to form Oakden, Addison & Kemp.
+The API called a limited competition in November 1887, which was won Henry Hardie Kemp.
+At the time he had just been taken on as a partner, along with another senior architect, at the old established firm of Terry & Oakden, forming Oakden, Addison & Kemp in that year.
 John Beswicke, who had worked for one of the API directors previously, had also been invited to submit, and was retained as an associate in the project as he had studied tall buildings, and is thought to have provided technical advice.
 Construction began in 1888, and was completed some time in mid 1890.

 The Australian Building was constructed by local builder James Anderson who was a prominent member of The Builders and Contractors Association of Victoria.
 He built many notable buildings in Melbourne including the Hawthorn Town Hall, which still stands.
 Most others have been demolished.